dallenbaldwin/WeNeedToEat/README.md

 -  [ ] order by buttons
 -  [ ] Add Ingredients for each Meal to be able to search with.
 -  [ ] Don't let the meals table expand indefinitely in browser.
 Figure out what to do with mobile
+-  [ ] confirm delete for row data.